mabur/mang_lang/readme.md

 2. **Prinicipled**, instead of pragmatic.
 2. **Purely functional**, instead of imperative or object oriented.
 3. **Eager evaluation**, instead of lazy evaluation.
-4. **Dynamically typed and interpreted**.
-Static typing and compiling might come later.
+4. **Dynamically typed and interpreted**, instead of statically typed and compiled.
 5. **Code as Data and Data as Code**.
 The built-in data structures (lists and dictionaries) are also used to structure the code itself into multiple expressions, lines and variables.
 Furthermore, both the input data and output data of the Mang Lang interpretor is expressed in Mang Lang itself!

 # Language Comparison